 Palma Cathedral – a great starting point for your first day on the island of Mallorca

-The official name of this beautiful cathedral, a landmark in the city, is Catedral-Basílica de Santa María de Mallorca, but it is more commonly refered to as La Seu.
-It’s famous for the enormous rose window and wrought iron canopy.
+The official name of this beautiful cathedral, a landmark in the city, is Catedral-Basílica de Santa María de Mallorca, more commonly referred to as La Seu.
+It’s famous for its enormous rose window and wrought iron canopy.
 Do check the opening times for the cathedral before you visit.

-We recommend that you buy a ticket with an audio guide in advance to make the most of your time here.
-You can also include a tour of the terraces in your ticket which gives you a spectacular view of Palma and beyond.
+We recommend buying a ticket with an audio guide to make the most of your time here.
+You can also include a tour of the terraces in your ticket, which gives you a spectacular view of Palma and beyond.

 The Royal Palace of La Almudaina

-Directly opposite the cathedral is the 14th century Royal Palace of La Almudaina.
-This is the official residence of the Spain’s Royal Family when they are visiting the island.
-There are some areas of the palace that are open to visitors, and the chapel, the parade ground, the baths and the terraces are certainly worth a visit.
+Directly opposite the cathedral is the 14th-century Royal Palace of La Almudaina.
+This is the official residence of Spain’s Royal Family when they visit the island.
+Some areas of the palace are open to visitors, and the chapel, the parade ground, the baths, and the terraces are worth visiting.

-From here we suggest you head towards the historic square Plaça Major.
-Use the time on the way to explore the atmospheric side streets as Palma is a real shoppers paradise.
-If you are lucky there will be an outdoor market and the square is surrounded by numerous cafes – an ideal place for coffee and a pastry – try the traditional Mallorcan ensaimada pastries.
+From here, we suggest you head towards the historic square Plaça Major.
+Use the time on the way to explore the atmospheric side streets, as Palma is a real shoppers’ paradise.
+You will often find an outdoor market in the square, and one of the numerous cafes is an excellent place to stop for coffee and a bite to eat.
+Try the traditional Mallorcan ensaimada pastries.

-If you’re looking for luxury brands and wide tree-lined boulevards then head on to the area known as Palma’s Golden Mile, Passeig del Born.
-It’s easy to spend the rest of the day around this area, shopping and sightseeing.
+If you’re looking for luxury brands and wide tree-lined boulevards, head to the area known as Palma’s Golden Mile, Passeig del Born.
+It’s easy to spend the rest of the day around this area, shopping, and sightseeing.
 Turn into Carrer de Sant Feliu for art galleries and exclusive home decor boutiques.

 Finish the day by eating dinner at La Paloma.
 We love this rustic restaurant.
-They open at 5pm if you want to eat early otherwise book a table in advance to avoid disappointment.
-Alternatively very close by if the more formal restaurant Forn de Sant Joan, they have a great cocktail menu too.
+They open at 5 pm if you want to eat early; otherwise, book a table in advance to avoid disappointment.
+Alternatively, very close by is the more formal restaurant Forn de Sant Joan; they also have a great cocktail menu.

-Start your 2nd day at the Marina at one of the cafes alond the waterfront.
-If you’re staying close by then a morning stroll around the marina is a great walk, indeed it’s our favorite part of the city in which to stay, particularly at the Melia Palma Marina Hotel.
+Start your 2nd day at the marina at one of the cafes along the waterfront.
+A morning stroll around the marina is a great walk.
+Indeed it’s our favorite part of the city where to stay, particularly at the Melia Palma Marina Hotel.

-If you enjoy history then we recommend the short taxi ride to Bellver Castle – Castell de Bellver.
-The castle is located just a few kilometers on a hill.
-Buy tickets in the visitors reception center upon arrival – but check their website before your visit for opening times and note the castle is closed on Mondays!
+If you enjoy history, we recommend the short taxi ride to Bellver Castle – Castell de Bellver.
+The castle is just a few kilometers on a hill.
+Buy tickets in the visitor’s reception center upon arrival – but check their website before your visit for opening times and note the castle is closed on Mondays!

 Originally built as a Royal castle by Jaume II in 1300, it is now a fantastic museum with outstanding architecture.
 Audio guides are readily available when buying your entrance ticket.
 Head to the top and be inspired by the spectacular view of Palma laid out before you.